Still on Your Side: Background

+"Still on Your Side" was written by Bridget Benenate, Bob Thiele Jr., and Dillon O'Brian, in addition to the three members of BBMak.
 Stephen McNally said "Still on Your Side" sounds like an anthem song, adding, "It's a song we wrote in Los Angeles and it's already been a big hit for us in America.
 You could imagine it being played at the World Cup with thousands of football fans singing along to it".

-The song is written by Bridget Benenate, Bob Thiele Jr., and Dillon O'Brian, in addition to the three members of BBMak.

 Release

 The single was originally planned to be released in the UK on 6 December 1999, but its commercial release was cancelled.
-A remixed version of the song was released in the U.S. on 5 November 2000.
-This remix was then released in the UK on 14 May 2001 and reached number 8 on the UK Singles Chart that same month.
+A remixed version of the song was released in the US on 31 October 2000.
+This remix was then released in the UK on 14 May 2001 and reached number eight on the UK Singles Chart that same month.

 Reception

-Billboard wrote the song is “a joyful all-out anthem” and “has a lyric to connect with the masses, the hooks to again reel in BBMak’s younger fans, and the elegance and credible instrumentation to draw the attention of adults”.
+Billboard wrote the song is "a joyful all-out anthem" and "has a lyric to connect with the masses, the hooks to again reel in BBMak's younger fans, and the elegance and credible instrumentation to draw the attention of adults".
 Writing retrospectively about the song, Can't Stop the Pop said Still on Your Side is a terrific follow-up that amply demonstrates BBMak's debut single was no fluke.
 The group was smartly pitched; they toured extensively with Britney Spears and *NSYNC, which neatly aligned them to the bubblegum pop demographic.
 However, they had a rockier sound and played their own instruments, which is precisely where that market was heading.
 Thus, Still on Your Side was so right for the time and perfectly brought together all of those elements.
 There was enough boyband appeal about BBMak to tap into that market, but their music was packaged in a way that could credibly appeal to mainstream and adult contemporary radio.
-Additionally, the song is said to be "a welcome opportunity to cut loose with some triumphant ad-libs ('Don’t you know that I’m still on your si-i-i-ide') and screeching electric guitar riffs".
+Additionally, the song is said to be "a welcome opportunity to cut loose with some triumphant ad-libs ('Don't you know that I'm still on your si-i-i-ide') and screeching electric guitar riffs".